 Don’t do this if you’re a beach lover, but if you prefer Bali’s cultural appeal, this is a better place to be, let us explain!

-If you’d prefer to just visit the Ubud area for the day from Bali’s southern beaches, you can do that too, book a trip here, or below.
+If you’d prefer to just visit the Ubud area for the day from Bali’s southern beaches, you can do that too, book a trip to Ubud here.

 This tour includes highlights such as the spectacular Goah Gaja, Elephant Cave and Tegalalang Rice Terraces.
-The terraces are a UNESCO world heritage site.
+The terraces are a UNESCO World Heritage site but today they’re very commercial and developed.
+There are better places to see and exploring on foot is a better way to go.

 Things to do in Ubud